 Apart from this I also have a few short scripts, to explore some new programming domains, on my GitHub Gist page.

-Photography: I had an interest in photography since an early age when my dad gifted me a camcorder, but that broke a few years back (not my fault), and my interest lay dormant until recently when my brother gifted me an awesome new camera.
-You can check out some of my latest photographs on Flickr or on Instagram.
+Photography: I had an interest in photography since an early age when my dad gifted me my first camcorder, but that broke a few years ago (not my fault), and my interest lay dormant until when my brother gifted me an awesome new camera.
+Some of my photographs are available on Flickr.

-Manga: I tend to spend most of my free time on anime and manga.
-My favorite ongoing manga is 'One Piece'.
-I learnt a little Japanese in my undergrad senior year, but I am rusty even on that since I did not get to use it much apart from the time I was invited to Japan (thank you Japanese government!).
+Manga: My favorite ongoing manga is 'One Piece'.
+I learnt a little Japanese in my undergrad senior year, but did not get to practise it much apart from the time I was invited to Japan (thank you Japanese government!).

 The dynamics of space-time is equivalent to the dynamics on the boundary of it (AdS/CFT Correspondence).
-Like in a hologram a 3D graphic is encoded in a 2D layer, the world we live in is governed by stuff on the boundary.
+Like in a hologram, where a 3D graphic is encoded in a 2D layer, the world we live in is governed by happenings on the boundary.
 Does that mean our fates really are written in the stars?! o.O